Sobhan-M/comp472-project1/README.md

 ```
 python3.8 -m pip install gensim matplotlib nltk numpy savefig sklearn
 ```
 3. Run each of the files in Jupyter Notebooks in order: `part1.ipynb`, `part2.ipynb`, `part3.ipynb`.
-You can also run the exploration files in a similar fashion.
+You can also run the exploration files in a similar fashion, at any point.
 Running all the cells in order will work.
 4. Read the final analysis in the `analysis.md` file.
 ## Note
 When the project was first created I made the mistake of thinking I needed the targets to be numerical values as well, as such the performance files have numbers instead of the class names.
 They are listed in alphabetical order and I have displayed the indices here.